BillKeenan/WCF_With_DI/README.md

 Fire it up, and we should be good.

 Now we have real dependancy injection happening with WCF!
-Here you could write a handler to inspect the type that was passed into MyInstanceProvider and do your own constructors, switching based on type, but we're going to use StructureMap.
+Now you could write a handler to inspect the type that was passed into MyInstanceProvider and do your own constructors, switching based on type, but we're going to use StructureMap.

 ## Configure StructureMap
 using nuget / Package manager console